heidihendry/camelot/doc/detector.rst

 *The features described on this page are coming in Camelot 1.6.0.*

-Typically most images captured by motion-triggered cameras are do not have valuable content, as the motion sensor was triggered for reasons other than some nearby animal, such as the wind.
+Typically most images captured by motion-triggered cameras are do not have valuable content, as the motion sensor was triggered by causes other than some nearby animal, such as a gust of wind.
 The result is that much time tends to be spent sifting through images to find those that actually have interesting content.